dotnet/docs-maui/docs/ios/device-provisioning/manual-provisioning.md

 ---
 title: "Manual provisioning for .NET MAUI iOS apps"
-description: "Learn how to use manual provisioning to request development certificates and profiles for .NET MAUI iOS apps." ms.date: 11/29/2022
+description: "Learn how to use manual provisioning to create development certificates and profiles for .NET MAUI iOS apps." ms.date: 11/29/2022
 ---

 # Manual provisioning for iOS apps

-Manual provisioning involves creating and managing signing identities, app IDs, and provisioning profiles in the [Apple Developer portal](https://developer.apple.com/account), and then downloading this data into Visual Studio.
+Manual provisioning is an approach for deploying a .NET Multi-platform App UI (.NET MAUI) iOS app to a device, where you have full control over the provisioning data that gets created.
+With this approach, you manually create and manage signing identities, App IDs, and provisioning profiles in the [Apple Developer portal](https://developer.apple.com/account), and then have to download this data into Visual Studio.
+Before starting the manual provisioning process, you should ensure that you've added your Apple developer account to Visual Studio.
+For more information, see [Apple account management](~/ios/apple-account-management.md).

+Development teams, certificates, and profiles can all be managed by accessing the [Certificates, Identifiers & Profiles](https://developer.apple.com/account/resources/certificates/list) section of Apple's developer portal.

 ## Create a signing certificate

-The first step in setting up a development device is to create a signing certificate, which consists of a development certificate and a private key.
+With manual provisioning, the first step in setting up a development device is to create a signing certificate, which consists of a development certificate and a private key.

-Development certificates and associated [keys](#understanding-certificate-key-pairs) are critical for an iOS developer.
-They establish your identity with Apple and associate you with a given device and profile for development, which is analogous to putting your digital signature on your apps.
-Apple checks certificates to control access to the devices you are allowed to deploy to.
+Development certificates and their associated keys establish your identity with Apple, and associate you with specific devices and profiles for development.
+This is analogous to adding your digital signature to your apps.
+Apple uses these certificates to ensure that you can only deploy your apps to specific devices.

-Development teams, certificates, and profiles can be managed by accessing the [Certificates, Identifiers & Profiles](https://developer.apple.com/account/resources/certificates/list) section of Apple's developer portal.
-Apple requires you to have a signing identity to build your code for device or simulator.

 > [!IMPORTANT]
-> You can only have two iOS Development certificates at any one time.
+> You can only have two iOS development certificates at any one time.
 If you need to create any more, you will need to revoke an existing one.
 Any machine using a revoked certificate will not be able to sign their app.

-Before starting the manual provisioning process, you should ensure that you've added your Apple developer account to Visual Studio.
-For more information, see [Apple account management](~/ios/apple-account-management.md).

 Once you've added your Apple developer account to Visual Studio, you need to generate a signing certificate.